Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Three-season tents are for Spring, Summer, and Fall.
 They tend to be made of mesh and tend to be larger and more spacious than four-season tents.
 They are great for ventilation but may not offer as much protection against the wind and rain.

-If you’re thru-hiking in three seasons, a single-wall tent will fit your needs without much issue, though the double-wall may be more suited for you if it’s going to be especially wet outside, like the Appalachian Trail typically is.
+If you’re thru-hiking in three seasons, a single-wall tent will fit your needs without much issue, though the double-wall may be more suited for you if it’s going to be exceptionally wet and rainy outside, like the Appalachian Trail typically is.

 4-Season Tent